EyalAr/lwip/README.md

 #### Set metadata

 Set the metadata in an image.
 This is currently only supported for PNG files.
 Sets a tEXt chunk with the key `lwip_data` and comment as the given string.
+If called with a `null` parameter, removes existing metadata from the image, if present.

 `image.setMetadata(metadata)`

-0. `metadata {String}`: a string of arbitrary length.
+0. `metadata {String}`: a string of arbitrary length, or null.

 ### Getters